User Roles

 The page includes filtering options to help you manage large numbers of users and accounts:

-• Account: Filter by account name to view users associated with specific GitHub accounts
+* **Account**: Filter by account name to view users associated with specific platform accounts

 The main table displays the following information:

-• Account: The GitHub account/organization name where the user has access
+* **Account**: The platform account/organization name where the user has access, along with a platform badge

 The table shows user permissions on a per-account basis, meaning a single user can have different roles across different accounts.